 Living with fibromyalgia

-Fibromyalgia is a chronic condition.
-But you can manage it by working with your healthcare provider.
+Fibromyalgia is a chronic condition, but it may be managed by working with your healthcare providers.
 In addition to medicines, lifestyle changes can help symptoms.
 These include getting enough sleep and exercise.

 When should I call my healthcare provider?